 to enter school ready to succeed.

 PROGRAM: Western Wisconsin Nurse-Family Partnership Consortium

-The River Source Family Center Program, through its Bright Starts and Rural Playgroups services, works with Chippewa County families with children from prenatal to five to promote health and physical well-being, social and emotional development, language skills, and general knowledge.
-The program helps parents and guardians provide supportive environments for their children.
-The program is a collaborative effort with the Chippewa County Department of Public Health and utilizes both home visitation and group connections to achieve its goals.
+The River Source Family Center Program works with Chippewa County families with children from prenatal to five to promote health and physical well- being, social and emotional development, language skills and general parenting knowledge.
+The program helps parents and guardians provide supportive environments for their children to learn and grow.
+The program is a collaborative effort with the Chippewa County Department of Public Health and utilizes both home visitation and group/family connections to achieve its goals.

 PROGRAM: United Way Microgrant Program

 United Way, in partnership with the Chippewa Valley Technical College (CVTC) Foundation, has established the United Way Microgrant Program.
-This program offers microgrants (in amounts up to $900) to support qualifying students in locally in-demand degree programs at CVTC.
-Because students who have unmet financial needs are at risk of not completing their education, United Way is working to reduce financial barriers (such as tuition, books, child care, auto repair, utilities, and food) for these students so they can finish their degree programs.
-When these students graduate, they will help boost our local economy by filling the skills gaps that have been identified by Chippewa Valley employers.
-Students who have unmet financial need (based on the Free Application for Federal Student Aid or FAFSA) are eligible to apply for the United Way microgrants if they are enrolled in the following CVTC programs:
+This program offers microgrants to support qualifying students in locally in-demand degree programs at CVTC.
+Because students who have unmet financial needs are at risk of not completing their education, United Way is working to reduce financial barriers (such as tuition, books, child care, auto repair, utilities and food) for these students so they can finish their degree programs.
+Upon graduation, they will help boost our local economy by filling the skills gaps that have been identified by Chippewa Valley employers.
+Students are eligible to apply for the United Way microgrants if they are enrolled in the following CVTC programs: